-inFocus: A look at The Arc of Washington County
+inFocus: A look at the Arc of Washington County

-The non-profit was founded in 1952 and helps people like David Goforth who is living with a disability.
+The non-profit was founded in 1952 and helps people like David Goforth who are living with a disability.

-Programs at the Arc takes a person-centered approach through a guided process for learning how someone wants to live at home, work, or in the community.
+Programs at the Arc take a person-centered approach through a guided process for learning how someone wants to live at home, work, or in the community.

 Although their current admin and employment building is under construction most of the work they do, is in outreach.